Vijay2871/TSB/README.md

 # Trade Me Automation Project : What it does ?

 Trade Me uses selenium cucumber for writing automation tests in Java.
-It contains test cases to check the keywords
+It contains test cases to check the below keywords
 +	Number plate
 + Kilometres
 + Body